 If this makes more than you can use at one meal, prepare all the ingredients, then refrigerate the ingredients separately and toss ingredients with the dressing right when you’re ready to eat.
 You may want to let the dressing and taco meat come to room temperature for a few minutes if it’s been refrigerated.

 There are ingredients in this salad that have some carbs, but many ingredients are high in fiber, so it's quite low in net carbs.

 Recipe created by Kalyn.

 Amount Per Serving: Calories: 647Total Fat: 50gSaturated Fat: 14gTrans Fat: 1gUnsaturated Fat: 32gCholesterol: 114mgSodium: 1045mgCarbohydrates: 15gFiber: 7gSugar: 4gProtein: 35g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Baby Kale Taco Salad is suitable for Kale or Whole 30 if you replace Spike with an approved seasoning and use approved ground beef.
-It’s also great for traditional low-carb or low-glycemic diet plans.
-If you use lean ground beef and limit the avocados to one, this salad would make a tasty and nutritious meal for any phase of the South Beach Diet.
+This Ground Beef Taco Salad with Kale, Tomatoes, and Avocado is great for traditional low-carb diets, including Keto.
+If you use lean ground beef and limit the avocado, this salad would make a tasty and nutritious meal for any phase of the original South Beach Diet.

 Find More Recipes Like This One: